davidherney/moodle-format_onetopic/README.md

 ## IN VERSION

 ### 2025021903:
-* New feature: Subsection display mode
+* New feature: Subsection display mode.

 ### 2025021902:
 * Compatibility with changes in 5.0